 IN RESILIENT COMMUNITIES

-Residents and organizations are engaged in the community and connected to each other
+- Residents and organizations are engaged in the community and connected to each other

-The community pools existing resources to become stronger in the face of threats and risks
+- The community pools existing resources to become stronger in the face of threats and risks

-The community learns from prior events to better manage future challenges
+- The community learns from prior events to better manage future challenges

 Building Blocks of Community Resilience

-There are eight levers of community resilience.
+The RAND Corporation identifies eight levers of community resilience.
 We focus on four: education, engagement, community self-sufficiency, and partnerships.
 Evaluate improvements in these core areas as you measure your progress towards a more resilient community.

 These levers are immediately familiar to most public health practitioners and provide insight into how a community resilience perspective supports alignment between everyday public health practice and public health emergency preparedness and response,” say the authors of a paper published in the American Journal of Public Health.